How To Place Your Hotspot On A Commercial Building

 Rock on! ~Nik@GK

-25 thoughts on “How To Place Your Hotspot On A Commercial Building”
+25 responses to “How To Place Your Hotspot On A Commercial Building”

 1. Great post and helpful!
 I find it interesting that around where I live and I’m sure in other locations across the world, residents are willing to have hotspots in their homes for really cheap by these “groups” that own 100 + hotspots.
 This one group charges $10/per month and easily making 300-500 HNT/month of 1.